China–Pakistan Economic Corridor: Chinese economy

 CPEC has been a significant factor in helping China improve its position in global value chains.
+Research findings show that travel time for moving goods from the Middle East and Europe to China is reduced by 10 to 20 days and the distance by 3,000 kms to 10,000.
+Additionally, transport costs are reduced by ~US$2,000.

 The importance of CPEC to China is reflected in its inclusion in China's 13th five-year development plan.
 CPEC projects will provide China with an alternative route for energy supplies and a new trade route for Western China.
 Pakistan stands to gain from infrastructure upgrades and a more reliable energy supply.

 CPEC and the "Malacca dilemma"

 Map showing territorial claims in the South China Sea.
 A significant portion of China's energy imports pass through this disputed region, making much of its energy supply vulnerable to conflict.

 The Straits of Malacca provide China with its shortest maritime route to Europe, Africa, and the Middle East.
 Approximately 80% of its Middle Eastern energy imports also pass through the Straits of Malacca.
-As the world's largest oil importer, energy security is a major concern for China, especially since current sea routes used for importing Middle Eastern oil are frequently patrolled by the United States Navy.
+As the world's largest oil importer, requiring roughly 60% of the crude oil it consumes to be imported, energy security is a major concern for China, especially since current sea routes used for importing Middle Eastern oil are frequently patrolled by the United States Navy.
+Additionally, two-thirds of all Chinese maritime trade pass through the Strait.

 If China were to face hostile actions from the United States, energy imports through the Straits of Malacca could be disrupted, potentially threatening the Chinese economy—a scenario often referred to as the "Malacca dilemma".
 Besides the vulnerabilities in the Straits of Malacca, China is also reliant on sea routes that pass through the South China Sea, near the disputed Spratly and Paracel Islands, which are sources of tension among China, Taiwan, Vietnam, the Philippines, and the United States.
 The CPEC project aims to allow Chinese energy imports to bypass these contentious areas, offering an alternative route through the west and potentially reducing the likelihood of confrontation between the United States and China.
 However, there is evidence suggesting that pipelines from Gwadar to China would be very costly, face significant logistical challenges, including difficult terrain and potential terrorism, and would have minimal impact on China's overall energy security.

 China's stake in Gwadar will also allow it to expand its influence in the Indian Ocean, a vital route for oil transportation between the Atlantic and the Pacific.
 Another advantage to China is that it will be able to bypass the Strait of Malacca.
 As of now, 60 percent of China's imported oil comes from the Middle East, and 80 percent of that is transported to China through this strait, the dangerous, piracy-rife maritime route through the South China, East China, and Yellow Seas.